Real Toric Varieties: Interactions between their Geometry and their Topology: Cycles and Cohomology

 where the inclusion sends a character $\alpha\in M$ to $\sum_{D}\alpha(v_D)D$.
-Recall that $v_D$ denotes the primitive generator of the ray defining the toric subvariety $D$.
-This a consequence of the Stanley–Reisner presentation, cf Theorem~10.8 in \cite{Danilov:1978aa}.
+Recall that $v_D$ denotes the primitive generator of the ray defining the prime toric divisor $D$.
+This a consequence of the Stanley–Reisner presentation, \textit{cf.} \cite[Theorem~10.8]{Danilov:1978aa}.
 The sequence (\ref{seq:chow1_cpx}) is $\Z/2$-equivariant.
 Thus, it implies the following exact sequence:

 Indeed, as a $\Z[\tau]$-module, $Z^1_{T_\C}(X_\C)$ is isomorphic to a direct sum of $\Z[1]$ and $\Z[\tau]$, and thus has a trivial first cohomology group.
-Following Theorem~2.6 in \cite{Hamel:2000aa}, $H^0(\Z/2;\Ch^1(X_\C))$ is given by $\Ch^1(X)$.
+Following \cite[Theorem~2.6]{Hamel:2000aa}, $H^0(\Z/2;\Ch^1(X_\C))$ is naturally isomorphic to $\Ch^1(X)$.
 Therefore, (\ref{seq:chow1_real}) can be split into the two desired short exact sequences. \end{proof}

 \begin{prop} Let $T\hookrightarrow X$ be a real \te\;with compact real locus and smooth topological core.
 Let $(p;q)$ be its isogeneous type, $r$ be its winding number, and $\Gamma$ be its winding group.
 We have an exact sequence: